 I’ve put my passion for the literary and performing arts into practice as an active volunteer.
 I served on the Nova Scotia Arts Council and was a founding member of Eastern Front Theatre and the Atlantic Book Awards Society.
-I was Chair of the Literary Committee at my daughters’ school, have been on the board of the Hackmatack Children’s Choice Book Award for eight years, and was on the boards of Halifax Theatre for Young People and Live Art Dance.
-I am currently on the Programs Committee of the Writers’ Federation of Nova Scotia (WFNS) where I serve as Chair of the Programs Committee.
+I was Chair of the Literary Committee at my daughters’ school, served on the board of the Hackmatack Children’s Choice Book Award for eight years, and was on the boards of Halifax Theatre for Young People and Live Art Dance.
+I am currently on the board of the Writers’ Federation of Nova Scotia (WFNS) where I serve as Chair of the Programs Committee.
 I’m on the board of the Atlantic Book Awards Society as representative of the WFNS, serve on the Nova Scotia Book Awards committee, and am a member of the Halifax Reading Circle for Project Bookmark Canada.

 All of these interests and experiences contribute to my work as an editor.
 I’d be delighted to bring this rich background to your project.